spitbol/spitbol-docs/minimal.md

 *   1.19 MNZ   _opn_ move non-zero to  _opn_

-Any non-zero collectable value may used, for which the opcodes *bnz/bze* will branch/fail to branch.
+Any non-zero collectable value may used, for which the opcodes _bnz_ or _bze_ will branch/fail to branch.

 *   1.20 SSL   _opw_      subroutine stack load

 *   1.21 SSS   _opw_      subroutine stack store

 This pair of operations is provided to make possible the use of a local stack to hold subroutine (subroutine) return links for n-type procedures.

     SSS stores the subroutine stack pointer in _opw_ and SSL loads the subroutine stack pointer from _opw_.